Opinions, knowledge and resources from China Checkup's expert contributors

 Documentation is only worth anything when it’s backed up and corroborated by proper verification.
 Until you’ve had them verified with the certifying authority, you should attach little importance to documents you’re shown.
 This applies to everything from business licenses, bank account licenses, ISO certification, QA reports and so on.

-Note that the Alibaba Gold and Onsite Check labels do not count as verified documentation.
-Follow that link to read more about how little these services do to actually ensure the quality of suppliers on the platform (be sure to read the comments for further useful information).
+Note that the Alibaba Gold and Onsite Check labels do not count as verified documentation!
+(Follow that link to read more about how little these services do to actually ensure the quality of suppliers on the platform).

 Have you come across these warning signs whilst doing business?
 What other indicators of Chinese scammers have we missed here?